AustinRichburg/pandemic-helper/README.md

 An interface to help you get through a game of pandemic by keeping track of the cards that have been drawn, and what the chance is that they will be drawn again.
-User can create an account to save/load their game progress and allow other users to spectate the game progress remotely.
+User can create an account to save/load their game progress and allow other users to join the game remotely.

 - - -